grafana/writers-toolkit/docs/sources/writing-guide/image-guidelines/index.md

 All visual assets are stored in Google Cloud Storage, only accessible to Grafana Labs employees.
 Visit the [uploader application](https://admin.grafana.com/upload/) to upload assets.
 The following table lists the steps you take to provide the Grafana Labs technical documentation team with the image.

-> **Note:** Do not store images in the local repository, as it prohibits re-use of the asset for blogs or landing pages.
+> **Note:** Do not store images in the local repository, as it prohibits re-use of the asset in other content.

 <table>
     <thead>